Frug Breed Summary

 Loving, Gentle, Playful, Adoring and Adaptable

 Frenchie Pugs, affectionately known as “Frugs”, are small dogs that do not require much exercise but, nonetheless, have big personalities.
 They are spunky, confident, and love people.
-Frenchie Pugs have an average lifespan of 9 to 15 years, weight of 15 and 23 pounds, and height of 10 to 12 inches.
+Frenchie Pugs have an average lifespan of 9 to 15 years, weight of 7 - 10 kg, and height of 28 - 31 cm.
 Their coats are fine, short, and smooth and come in combinations of black, cream, white, and fawn with a possible brindle pattern and ticked markings.
 This hybrid likely originated in the early 1900s and might be the most popular hybrid out there.
 Nonetheless, Frenchie Pugs are not stabilized and can vary significantly in appearance and temperament.
 Most owners agree though, that the Frenchie Pug is a proud and affectionate member of the family.

 |Lifespan||9 - 15 years|